ronnyhaase/solfees.fyi/README.md

 # [SOLfees.fyi](https://www.solfees.fyi/)

-Check how much a Solana wallet has spent on transaction fees & compare with other blockchains.
+Check how much you\'ve spent on Solana transaction fees across all your wallets & compare with other blockchains.

 ## Contributing